Third Party Funding in International Arbitration

 A funder will need to be provided with confidential information as early as the "preliminary chat" stage.
 It is therefore sensible to enter into a non-disclosure agreement at this early stage.

 Packaging a claim for third party funders will invariably involve sending privileged documents and legal advice.
-Does sending these confidential documents to a funder constitute a waiver of privilege?
-The answer will depend on the rules of privilege in the relevant jurisdiction and these should always be checked.
-Precautionary steps to guard against inadvertent waiver include entering into a non-disclosure agreement with a funder or agreeing that any documents are sent to the funder on a restricted waiver basis.
-For more on privilege, see our Privilege Quickguide.
+Provided protections are in place, the general view is that sending these confidential documents to a funder does not constitute a waiver of privilege.
+However, the rules of privilege in the relevant jurisdiction should always be checked.
+And funded parties should ensure that all communications with a funder are made pursuant to a non-disclosure agreement or agree that any documents are sent to the funder on a restricted waiver basis.
+For more on privilege under English law, see our Privilege Quickguide.

 The dynamics of settlement discussions can be distorted by virtue of the somewhat misaligned interests of the funded party and the funder.
 A particular jurisdiction's approach towards funding may also determine the extent to which the funder can participate in settlement discussions.